Cursed Knowledge

 method is cursedCalling setMonth(month)

-) doesn’t always update the date to the given month
+doesn’t always update the date to the given month

 .
-For example, if the date is August 31, then setting the month to September will actually update the date to October 1.
+For example, if the date is August 31, then setting the month to September will update the date to October 1.
 September only has 30 days, so the 31st day “overflows” to the next month.

 Python default parameter values are cursed